immersivecognition/immersivecognition.github.io/source/content/people/matthew-warburton.md

 # Research interests

 I joined the lab due to my interest in virtual reality and how it can be used to study behaviour, and worked on the Human-Like Computing project where we investigated how humans navigate cluttered environments.
-I am also interested in behaviour where motor control and decision-making meet, and have investigated this using a variety of methods, including virtual reality and online experiments.
+I am interested in behaviour where motor control and decision-making meet, and have investigated this using a variety of methods, including virtual reality and online experiments.

+# Qualifications

+* MEng Mechanical Engineering